 Applicants may study any subject currently available at the University.

 All students must be admitted to the University of Cambridge through the normal application procedures.
 The Trust plays no role in the admission of applicants to the University, and is not able to influence the chances of an applicant being offered a place.

 The University sets minimum standards – check the requirements for undergraduates and for postgraduates.

 Also check the information on application deadlines for undergraduates and postgraduates.

 Applicants are encouraged to meet the entry requirements of the University as early as possible, including (if necessary) the completion of an English language test.
 This will help to prevent the Trust from offering valuable scholarships to students who are ultimately unable to take up their places at Cambridge.

-The Trust is committed to equality of opportunity, and no applicant will be treated less favourably than another on the grounds of gender (including gender reassignment), marital or parental status, race, ethnic or national origin, colour, disability, sexual orientation, religion or age.
+The Trust is committed to equality of opportunity, and no applicant will be treated less favourably than another on the grounds of sex (including gender reassignment), marital or parental status, race, ethnic or national origin, colour, disability, sexual orientation, religion or age.
 The primary consideration in the selection of Scholars will be applicants' ability to meet the selection criteria for each scholarship.

 Some scholarships which are fully or partially funded by partners of the Trust are allocated to students of particular nationalities or studying particular subjects.